DanielMehlber/connect-me-core/documentation/pages/Registration Process.md

 		- Bypass verification block by restarting (=resetting) registrationProcess process => keep registrationProcess object in session and check if process restart/reset is allowed
 		-
 - # Implementation
-	- The Registration Process is controlled and represented by the `Registration` object **stored in the user's session**.
+	- The Registration Process is controlled and represented by the stateful `RegistrationProcess` object **stored in the user's session**.
 It is a **State Machine**.
 		- In every method the current state is checked in order to prevent illegal access
 		- In almost every method the state is changed
-		- That means, that higher logic only needs to work with the objects responses to certain interactions => nothing=allowed action, exception=forbidden action.
+		- That means, that higher logic only needs to work with the objects responses to certain interactions => The logic that checks if an interaction is allowed is implemented inside the `RegistrationProcess` object.
-	- The states of this object are defined in `RegistrationState`.
+	- The states of this object are defined in `RegistrationProcessState`.